 What should I wear for my massage?

 Come as you are.
 Once you get in the massage room, I will introduce you to the massage table and explain how to get on it.
 I will ask you to get completely undressed after I step out for a moment, as I prefer not to have to work around anything.
 You are welcome to leave undies on if you have a good reason to.
-It is standard massage practice to leave you covered at all times with a sheet and a large bath towel, with one area at a time skillfully uncovered to be worked on, and re-covered securely when that area is finished.
+It is standard massage practice to leave you covered at all times with a sheet with one area at a time skillfully uncovered to be worked on, and re-covered securely when that area is finished.
 You will be comfortable and modest, and I will check in with you to make sure you are not too cold or too hot.